travis-ci/docs-travis-ci-com/user/deployment/bluemixcloudfoundry.md

 permalink: /user/deployment/bluemixcloudfoundry/
 ---

-You now have the amazing ability to deploy directly to [IBM Bluemic](https://console.ng.bluemix.net/) after a successful build on Travis CI.
+You now have the ability to deploy directly to [IBM Bluemix](https://console.ng.bluemix.net/) after a successful build on Travis CI.

 ## Getting on the Edge